netdata/netdata/health/notifications/dynatrace/README.md

 # Dynatrace

-Dynatrace allows you to receive notification using their Events REST API.
+Dynatrace allows you to receive notifications using their Events REST API.

 For more details, see [Events API - POST an event](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/events/post-event/).